• Skip to primary navigation

 Now add your chicken broth.

 Once the cabbage and onion mixture is completely cooked down and browned on all the edges, turn the flame off.
-Now your noodles should be done.
-Drain and rinse your noodles and add them to your cabbage and onion mixture.
+By now your noodles should be done.
+So drain and rinse your noodles and add them to your cabbage and onion mixture.

 Pro tips and recipe notes